ThKrypt/QualCoder/14-Other-information.md

 # Future plans

-Currently QualCoder is developed on Ubuntu 22.04 and Windows 10/11.
+Currently QualCoder is developed on Windows 11.
 Some people have used Qualcoder on Linux Mint, Lubuntu, Fedora, Manjaro/Arch Raspberry Pi, and on MacOS.

 Some potential plans for the future are to add functionality: